3. If You Don't Apply Early, You Probably Won't be Going to a Top Business School

 So listen to the admissions officers when they say apply early.
-And remember that it typically takes two months to collect your undergraduate transcripts, complete the online application forms, write your application essays, and get your boss to finish your recommendations.
-It's important that you apply to at least six schools, and doing so takes time.
+And remember that it can take two months to collect your undergraduate transcripts, complete the online application forms, write your application essays, and get your boss to finish your recommendations.
+It's important that you apply to at least six or seven schools, and doing so takes time.

 What if I Want to Retake the GMAT But My Deadline is Coming Up?